 MA in Leisure Studies

-The undergraduate program in Leisure Studies confers a degree with emphasis in Sport and Recreation Management, Therapeutic Recreation or Child Life.
-The graduate program in Leisure Studies confers a MA with emphasis in either Therapeutic Recreation (no longer offered beginning Fall 2015) or Recreational Sport Management.
+The undergraduate program in Leisure Studies confers a degree with emphasis in Sport and Recreation Management or Child Life.
+The graduate program in Leisure Studies confers a MA with emphasis in Recreational Sport Management.

 The Sport and Recreation Management track is designed for students preparing for positions with sport and club teams, community recreation, intercollegiate and high school athletics programs, international sport organizations, national and international amateur sport organizations, firms specializing in sport marketing, sport sponsorship, and commercial fitness businesses.
 It also provides a foundation for graduate study in sport or recreation management, and other related graduate degree programs.
 This track offers a comprehensive curriculum with a unique integrative business approach.
 Our goal is to prepare leaders to meet the challenges in the global sport arena.
 The faculty is committed to creating a collaborative and nurturing learning environment for analyzing and resolving the challenges in the business and culture of sports nationally and internationally.